 Several key events in UK LGBTQ+ history occurred in Islington including the first public gay rights protest in Britain in 1970, the setting up of the London Gay Switchboard in Caledonian Road (above Housman Bookshop) in 1974, the UK’s first openly gay Member of Parliament, Chris Smith, MP for Islington South & Finsbury in 1984 and the UK’s first legal afterhours club, Trade, which opened in Clerkenwell in 1990.

 Our project aims to celebrate these and other amazing histories through three main groups of activities:

 Firstly, we will be creating a dedicated LGBTQ+ archive made up of a combination of 3D objects, paper artefacts and oral histories collected from the community.
 This archive will have five main criteria that will form the focus of the collecting for the archive.
 These are:

 - Social life

 The archive will form the basis of a collection that will be added to and developed in the future.
 It will be catalogued and published online as part of the project.

 The second part of the project is to produce educational resources for the archive.
 Working with young people within the borough we will use the archive as an inspiration to create engaging outreach resources and artistic material for the archive.

-Thirdly we are creating a digital trail around the borough that highlights important locations in LGBT heritage.
-This trail will allow residents and visitors of Islington to gain a greater insight into LGBT history and to highlight the importance of the subject in the borough’s heritage landscape.
+Thirdly we are creating a Digital Landscape around the borough that highlights important locations in LGBTQ+ heritage.
+This trail will allow residents and visitors of Islington to gain a greater insight into LGBTQ+ history and to highlight the importance of the subject in the borough’s heritage landscape.

-The huge importance of LGBT heritage in Islington stands as a microcosm for the wider London LGBT community.
-If you have collections or memories of the LGBT community in Islington please get in contact.
+The huge importance of LGBTQ+ heritage in Islington stands as a microcosm for the wider London LGBTQ+ community.
+If you have collections or memories of the LGBTQ+ community in Islington please get in contact.